lubuntu-team/manual/source/2/2.3/2.3.2/screengrab.rst

 Customizing
 -----------
 To change your settings on ScreenGrab press the gear button or press :kbd:`Control +P`.
 The :guilabel:`Main` tab has settings for how to your screenshot.
 To change where ScreenGrab saves files by default change the :guilabel:`Default save directory` field or press :guilabel:`Browse` button to pop up a dialog to choose where to save.
+To change the default file name for your screenshots change the :guilabel:`Name` field.
+To change what format to save as by default change the :guilabel:`Format` drop down menu.